 Waterproof jacket

-Your outer layer is an important item of hiking apparel to have with you on all hikes because even if you don’t expect it to rain, a waterproof jacket will protect you if it does, and help keep you warm if the wind picks up or you end up staying out longer than planned.
+Your outer layer is an important item of hiking apparel to have with you on all hikes because even if you don’t expect to be hiking in the rain, a waterproof jacket will protect you if it does, and help keep you warm if the wind picks up or you end up staying out longer than planned.

-While some of the more technical hiking rain jackets can set you back hundreds of dollars, these men’s and women’s rain jackets are a cost-effective way to ensure you have protection from the rain and wind.
+While some of the more technical hiking rain jackets can set you back hundreds of dollars, these men’s and women’s REI Co-Op Rainier Rain Jackets ($100) are a cost-effective way to ensure you have protection from the rain and wind.

 They’re made from breathable fabric and feature an adjustable hood, zippered hand pockets, and ‘pit zips’, which allow you to unzip the area under your arms for some extra ventilation when you need it.